clementw168/clementw168.github.io/_posts/cs-mva/2024-10-15-beacon-biosignals-eeg-foundation-model.md

 ## Project Overview

-This work was conducted during my Master’s thesis internship at **Beacon Biosignals**, an American company developing healthcare solutions for analyzing brain activity.
+This work was conducted during my Master’s thesis internship at **Beacon Biosignals**, an American company developing healthcare solutions for analyzing sleep brain activity.
 My research focused on **training a foundation model for sleep EEG time series** using **self-supervised learning (SSL)**.
 I adapted **contrastive learning** and **DINO** from the computer vision literature to EEG data.

 Because the project is closed-source, I cannot disclose specific data or implementation details.
 Instead, this article outlines the scientific motivation, relevant literature, and the conceptual approach that guided the work.